OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 PROS

-• Very durable and should last for many years even if used on rugged terrain
+• Should last many seasons on rugged terrain

 CONS